 Before we describe the statistical model that allows one to test whether a hypothesized set of SSSs is indeed predictive of a sequence of relational events, we briefly describe some other related approaches.
-The oft-cited work of Robert Bales has been particularly important for the field (Bales, 1950a, 1950b; Bales & Strodtbeck, 1951; Bales et al., 1951).
-Integral to his approach was the IPA behavioral coding scheme, consisting of 12 major categories across four sections.
+The off-cited work of Robert Bales has been particularly important for the field (Bales, 1950a, 1950b; Bales & Strodtbeck, 1951; Bales et al., 1951).
+Integral to his approach was the Interaction Process Analysis (IPA) behavioral coding scheme, consisting of 12 major categories across four sections.
 Although Bales used his methodology to develop a linear phase model to describe the discussion stages that groups progress through, his main contribution was his coding scheme, which continues to be used today (e.g., Jones, Carter-Sowell, & Kelly, 2011).
-For our approach, Bales' 12 categories could be used to code types of relational events, so as to distinguish, for example, "giving a suggestion" from "giving an opinion" (Bales, 1950b).
+For our approach, Bales' 12 categories could be used to code types of relational events, so as to distinguish, for example, "giving a suggestion"

+from "giving an opinion" as separate types of relational events (Bales, 1950b).